-Community involvement is important to Kelly.
-She was selected as a Policy Fellow at the Hubert H. Humphrey Institute of Public Affairs, where she was a 2004-2005 participant.
-Past activities have included volunteer advisory committee service at St. Dominic School and co-chairing 5th Bridge-Feed My Starving Children Northfield meal-packing events.
-Kelly is a past board member of the Northfield Area Family YMCA and of the Helena Education Foundation.
+Kelly was selected as a Policy Fellow at the University of Minnesota Hubert H. Humphrey Institute of Public Affairs, and served board tenures at both the Northfield Area Family YMCA and the Helena Education Foundation.
+Additional activities have included advisory committee service at St. Dominic School and co-chairing 5th Bridge-Feed My Starving Children Northfield meal-packing events, and many years of Northfield Jingle Bell Runs.
 Kelly, her husband Colin, and their two children spent the 2010-2011 school year living in and working from Oslo, Norway.
 She now telecommutes from Sioux Falls, South Dakota where she resides with her family.